Mossop/slack-github-bot/README.md

       "port": <IP port>,
       "uuid": "<A private ID, any string>",
       "slack_token": "<slack API token>",
-      "owner": "<a username that has full access to the bot>" }
+      "owner": "<a username that has full access to the bot>", "repo": "<repository for looking up issues and pull requests>" }

 Point GitHub's webhook to: